 As of 2020, Medicare Supplement plans will no longer sell Medigap Plans C or F to newly eligible Medicare members.
 Congress has decided that new Medigap plans will no longer be allowed to cover the Part B deductible after January 1, 2020.
 This will only affect Medicare Supplement Plans C and F as these are the only Medigap plans that cover the Part B deductible.
 Anyone enrolled in a Medigap Plan C or F as of December 31, 2019, will be grandfathered and will be able to continue to use their plan as long as they want.

 Residents of New Mexico who are looking for a Medicare Supplement Insurance plan need to first look at their specific coverage needs to determine what type of Medigap plan they should consider.

 Most Popular Medicare Supplement Insurance Plans in New Mexico

-As reported by AHIP, among those who selected a Medigap policy, the majority (63.5%) choose Plan F, 13.3% choose Plan G, and 9% choose Plan N. Below is the breakdown of the number of New Mexico enrollees by Medigap plan type.
+As reported by AHIP, 69,828 New Mexico beneficiaries enrolled in a Medigap policy in 2019.
+Below is the breakdown of the number of New Mexico enrollees by Medigap plan type.

 While a Medigap policy will help pay for things like copayments, coinsurance and deductibles not covered by Medicare Parts A and B, it is important to note that your New Mexico Medicare Supplement Insurance plan will not cover benefits for prescription drugs.
 However, you can buy an additional Medicare Prescription Drug plan to cover prescription drug costs or consider a Medicare Advantage plan, which typically includes prescription drug coverage and may also include other benefits, such as dental, vision, hearing and gym memberships.